 Tip of sea star arm with eyespot and sensory tube feet

-Most sea stars eat mollusks, like clams and mussels.
+Some sea stars eat mollusks, like clams and mussels.
+Others dine on a variety of foods like microalgae, other sea stars or even small fish!
+(Learn about other cool sea star eating habits here and here.)
 Their mouths are located on their bellies.
 Many species are able to start digesting their food before it goes into their bodies by everting their stomachs!

 Northern sea star with stomach everted, photo: Lisbeth Bornhofft